|

 2) Bicyclists Must Obey Lawful, Vehicular Rules For Their

+Own Safety.
 As a group, Lawful, Vehicular Cyclists have very few

 accidents with motorists - 95%! fewer than others.
+Lawful, Vehicular Cyclists operate by the same lawful,

 predictable, vehicular rules of the road as motorists.